 Each serving has just 180 calories and 9 grams of protein with no cholesterol or saturated fat.
 Serve them as part of a plant-based version of fish and chips, fish tacos, or however you prefer.
 If you like these, you’ll also want to check out Gardein’s Mini Crispy Crabless Cakes.

 Best Jackfruit: The Jackfruit Company Jackfruit Meal Starters Barbecue

 If you’ve never heard of jackfruit before, you’re probably not alone.
 It has a very hearty texture and is totally shreddable, making it another great alternative for meat.
 This product in particular embraces the pulled pork-like texture of jackfruit and supplements it with barbecue sauce, so it’s ready to go in a sandwich, salad, or rice bowl, or even on pizza.

 Another convenient option for when you’re strapped for time, The Jackfruit Company's barbecue-flavored meal starter heats up in just five to six minutes in the microwave or on the stovetop.
-As far as nutrition goes, jackfruit is a great choice, although it’s lower in protein (2 grams per serving) than many of the aforementioned products.
-That said, each serving has just 110 calories, an impressive 6 grams of fiber, and 0 grams of cholesterol and saturated fat.
+Each serving has just 110 calories, 6 grams of fiber, and 0 grams of cholesterol and saturated fat.